 - Young Americans Financial Education Fund; and

 In 1977, the Colorado Nongame and Endangered Wildlife Fund became the first state income tax checkoff fund in the United States.
 Since, checkoffs have grown in popularity across states.
 According to a 2003 survey by the Federation of Tax Administrators, 220 checkoff programs were identified across 41 states and the District of Columbia for tax year 2002.
+By 2018, there were 421 programs according to the National Conference of State Legislatures.
 The first national checkoff program was implemented in tax year 1972, when taxpayers were allowed to designate $1 of their income tax liability to a special presidential campaign fund.

 |Colorado Online Tax Handbook Home|